GMOD/Apollo/docs/TestScript.md

 13.7) Admin

 13.7.1) Click and corroborate that each item listed under the _Admin_ tab sends you to a new page.
 And test that you can add and delete fields and data as needed for each page.

+### C) Testing Integration

+14) Test security redirect

+14.1) Test redirect by clicking on a JBrowse (public URL) link and then clicking login.

+14.2) Test through a proxy (nginx, apache, etc.)

+14.3) Test copy and pasting a logged in URL (goes to loadLink)

+14.4) When logged out and logging back in should come back to the same place.

+14.4.1) Should work even if on different browser.